miklevin/MikeLev.in/_posts/2025-10-02-digital-crucible-lifelong-journal.md

 about as close as it got in my life.
-Everything else had critical flaws with losing styluses, batteries going dead, screens cracking, laptop screens being odd to draw on, tablets not being around when you need them, nubs wearing out, oh I could go on and I've tried a lot of them.
+Everything else had critical flaws with losing styluses, batteries going dead, screens cracking, laptop screens being odd to draw on, tablets not being around when you need them, nubs wearing out, apps need to be learned... oh I could go on and I've tried a lot of them.

 ## From Black Swans to Butterflies: A System for Amplifying Ideas